rahman-04/First-java-Program/README.md

 void-it means the method does not return anything. main- It is the name of a method where program execution Starts.
 String[]args- it is an array of String used to take Command line arguments.

+Scanner Class-the Scanner Class in java used to take input from user.
+Creating a Scanner Object:-
+Scanner sc = new Scanner(Systrm.in);// new is a keyword used to create a new object.and sc is the name of object.
+(System.in)- It is Standard input Stream that reads bytes from the user.